 Intended outcome Success criteria Improve communication and language skills for pupils eligible for PP in the Early Years and KS1.
 Pupils' eligible for PP in Reception can make rapid progress by the end of the year, so that all pupils eligible for PP meet age related expectations.
 This will impact positively on Phonics in Year 1 and SATS in Year 2.
-Children will be able to express themselves and be understood be adults.
-Feel confident to talk and express their wants and needs.
-90% of pupils will achieve in listening, attention and understanding 90% of pupils will achieve in speaking and listening.
+Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 EYFS children will achieve GLD in reading writing and maths.
-That a larger number of PPG children will achieve a Good Level of Development (GLD) Children will be able to verbalise what they want to say.
-Pupils will be able to listen for a sustained period of time.
-Pupils will be able to say what they want to write.
-75% of pupils will achieve GLD in listening and attention 75% of pupils will achieve GLD in maths.
-75% of pupils will achieve GLD in writing.
+That a larger number of PPG children will achieve a Good Level of Development (GLD) ✤ Children will be able to verbalise what they want to say. ✤ Pupils will be able to listen for a sustained period of time. ✤ Pupils will be able to say what they want to write. ✤ 75% of pupils will achieve GLD in listening and attention ✤ 75% of pupils will achieve GLD in maths. ✤ 75% of pupils will achieve GLD in writing.
 75% of pupils will achieve GLD in reading.
-Narrow the word gap for pp children to enable better outcomes in key stage 1 Following the pandemic children building on their language and work skills to ensure they are understanding what they are reading and the meaning of words.
+Narrow the word gap for pp children to enable better outcomes in key stage 1.
+Improved reading attainment among disadvantaged pupils.
+Phonics - Year 1 at least 90% of disadvantaged to meet standard KS1.
+Disadvantaged pupils to be reading age appropriate texts and appropriate reading fluency.
+More than 85% of PP pupils will have met the standard.
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+The overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced.
+The percentage of all pupils who are persistently absent being below 8%, including those who are disadvantaged.